 Our goal in seeking out this grant was universal accessibility; eliminating barriers to create a community where every person’s unique strengths and perspectives are valued.

-To fulfill the pledge of good citizenship, students pledge to graduate from high school with a GPA of at least 2.0, avoid drugs, alcohol or other illegal activity and submit state and federal student aid paperwork on time before they enter college.
+To fulfill the pledge of good citizenship, students pledge to graduate from high school with at least a minimum cumulative GPA of 2.5 on a 4.0 scale, avoid illegal drugs, alcohol or other illegal activity, apply for admission to an eligible Indiana college or university as a high school senior, and submit state and federal student aid paperwork on time (by March 10th of their senior year of high school) before they enter college.

-Parents may enroll online by going to http://www.in.gov/ssaci/2380.htm or they can contact their nearest library to set a time for assistance.
+There are several ways that parents can enroll their child.
+Parents may enroll online by going to http://www.in.gov/ssaci/2380.htm.
+They can contact their nearest library to set a time for assistance or they can print off the form themselves and drop it by any Harrison County public library or HCCF.
 Income guidelines for eligibility and other documentation needed are also found on the SSAIC website.

 Youth Philanthropy Council: